 What if my child is not in full school uniform?

 You should send a note with your child explaining what the issue is and when it will be rectified.

 Does my child need to bring money to school every day?

 No. Your child will only need money if they are going to top up their lunch account as we operate a cashless system in school via ParentMail.

 Students will be registered for ParentMail (the cashless school meals system) during their first week in September and parents will receive an invite to register for ParentMail during the summer holidays.

 What support is there for students?

 I have support from an adult in class.
 Will I get this help?

 There aren't support staff in all lessons like in primary school but some students will have an extra adult with them.
 We use a pupil profile to help the teacher understand what you find difficult.
-Your primary school has already shared information about the support you need.
+Your primary school will usually share information about the support you need.

 My child is unhappy or worried about school.
 Who should I speak to?